Many or all companies we feature compensate us. Compensation and editorial

 IRA rules and regulations limit the amount you can contribute to your account each year.

-For 2024, the IRS limits IRA contributions to $7,000 for workers younger than age 50 and $8,000 for workers age 50 and older.
+For 2024, the IRS limits IRA contributions to $7,000 for workers younger than 50 and $8,000 for workers 50 and older.
 The IRS sets these limits annually.

 Ideally, you’ll hold your gold and other precious metals in your gold IRA until you retire.
 That’s what these accounts are designed for.
-Precious metal IRA rules include tax perks, but that also means limits exist on when you can access your gold IRA assets.
+Precious metal IRA rules include tax benefits, but that also means limits exist on when you can access your gold IRA assets.

 According to the IRS, you can’t take a distribution from your gold IRA until you turn 59½.
 At that time, you must pay any income taxes due on withdrawals, and you can liquidate the metals in your account for cash or take physical possession of them without penalty.